 By Mark Carey

 If you have been around the workplace as long as I have, you can definitely separate out good and bad employee behavior.
-I have litigated both sides of employment cases for the past 25 years and currently act as a manager in my office for the past several years.
+I have litigated both sides of employment cases for the past 25 years and currently acted as a manager in my office for the past several years.
 I offer the following tips to keep you moving in a positive direction and becoming a great employee.

 Treat Every Work-Day Like it Was Your First Day on The Job

 Do you remember the first day of any new job you started?
-Yes, the feeling of newness, new colleagues, escape from the old rigid culture of your last job; it was a new relationship and the honeymoon just started.
+Yes, the feeling of newness, new colleagues, and escape from the old rigid culture of your last job; it was a new relationship and the honeymoon just started.
 You went all in and you were generally excited about the new gig.
 You felt you belonged in this company and you walked around like you owned it.
 Fast forward two or three years later, now you are settled in and comfortable in your new surroundings at work.
 You have new work friends and your employer is acknowledging your positive performance.
 But then something unexpected/expected happened, you’ve lost that loving feeling about your job and it has turned into just another job where you look forward to time off away from work.
 Overall, you are doing just the right amount, in comparison to your work colleagues, and you are just getting by.
 What happened?
 Where did the mojo go?
 If you are not careful, your ambivalence may get the best of you as employers do notice; it’s the employer’s job to take notice of all employee behavior.
 I suggest you do a reset and figure out what made you so happy about your job when you first started working for the company.
 Are you falling back on bad habits from your prior work history?
 Take a fresh look at your advancement opportunities within the company and how you can create more equity and more compensation for yourself.
 If you cannot, then maybe it is time to move on.

 Bad Habits and Practices Are Always Discovered

 I have this superpower, I can determine exactly why an employee or executive client was terminated from the last position, regardless of the explanation offered by the employer and the client.
 When I receive a new case from a client I request a detailed factual narrative about their employment leading up to the termination.
-Although I only ask for facts and not conclusions, we get a one sided emotion filled story from the client.
+Although I only ask for facts and not conclusions, we get a one-sided emotion-filled story from the client.
 When the facts are compared to the employer’s version of the events, you can sparse out the clients with good claims and those clients who maintained bad work habits that eventually got them fired.
 Bad work habits can be anything from being argumentative, tardiness, insubordination, lack of attention to detail, conducting personal affairs on business time, only doing the bare minimum, not seizing opportunities to market the company’s services, etc. The worst habit is not knowing you are following your bad habits.
 Why do employees self-sabotage and why can’t they see the warning signs in advance?
 I can only offer a partial answer as part of the problem lies in the psychology of the employee which is outside the scope of my pay grade.
 We all have habits, good ones and bad ones.
 Accordingly, good habits are formed over 21 days (Steven Covey- The 7 Habits of Highly Effective People).
 But bad habits are formed over a lifetime and can be changed or unlearned.
 Try reading Covey’s book.
 I would also suggest the book Designing Your Life by two Stamford University Engineering Professors, which is based on the number one class at the university.

 It’s Still a Privilege to Work for a Company